 3. Guincho Beach

-Windy and wavy Guincho might be a nuisance for regular beachgoers.
-But for experienced surfers, it's just the right spot that’s not too far from Lisbon.
-Itching to get in the water but didn’t pack your wetsuit and board?
+Windy and wavy Guincho Beach is a perfect spot for surfers staying in Lisbo.
+Experienced surfers can generally count on decent surf and first timers will find it a handy spot to try the sport amid other sightseeing activities in the Portuguese capital.
 The folks at Moana Surf School rent gear and offer private lessons for those needing an introduction to surfing the Atlantic.
 If you’re more of a watcher than a doer, head to the nearby Bar do Guincho for drinks by the mighty sea.
+The fastest way to get here is to drive (30 minutes by car), though you can also grab a train from Cais do Sodré station (40 minutes).

 Planning tip: Every October, Guincho Beach is usually chosen as the location for the final leg of Portugal’s professional surf championship.
-Get there early to save your spot on the dunes and watch your favorite surfers battle it out for the title.
+Get there early to save your spot on the dunes and watch the competition make a run for the title.

 Surfer carrying surfboard near cresting waves with setting sun reflected on the sand.